Office Phone: 657-278-7118

 Undergraduate students can register for PSYC 499, which counts towards their major degree requirements.

-Note: I am not accepting any graduate or undergraduate students to my research lab the Fall 2023-Spring 2024 Academic Year.
-Interested students can reach out to me in Summer 2024.
+Note: I am not accepting any undergraduate students to my research lab the Fall 2024-Spring 2025 Academic Year, as I am at max capacity.
+Interested students can reach out to me in Summer 2025.

 Teaching at CSUF: